Iran tanker released by Gibraltar headed to Lebanon: Turkey

 "We still buy gas from Iran, but we don't buy oil," he stressed, adding that Turkey was monitoring the vessel's progress "very closely".
 A court in the British territory ordered the tanker's release on August 15 despite a last-minute legal bid by the United States to have it detained.

-The Adrian Darya 1 set sail three days later for the eastern Mediterranean, carrying 2.1 million barrels of oil worth more than USD 140 million.
+The Adrian Darya 1 set sail three days later for the eastern Mediterranean, carrying 2.1 million barrels of oil worth more than $140 million.
 Iran said on Monday it had sold the oil, but did not name the buyer.
-(AFP)
+(AFP) RS RS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)